 I grew up hearing the sentence “don’t cry” or “stop crying” from a lot of people around me.

-As an adult and beginner parent, I have believed that kids needed to stop crying and fussing and be sensible.
+As an adult and beginner parent, I believed that kids needed to stop crying and fussing and be sensible.

 I thought that crying was sometimes frightening and annoying, but most often just simply useless.